excell-mobility/geocoding_service/README.md

 # ExCELL Geocoding Service

-The Scheduling API is designed to resolve latitude and longitude values to street names or vice versa.
+The Geocoding API is designed to resolve latitude and longitude values to street names or vice versa.

 ## API Doc